evolvingstuff/vdw2/content/posts/people-allergic-to-lanolin-should-not-be-allergic-to-vegan-vitamin-d.md

  **[Amazon has 200+ Lichen D3 supplements](https://www.amazon.com/s?k=%22vitamin+d%22+lichen&i=hpc&ref=nb_sb_noss_2)**

- **Perhaps 1 in 300 people have allergies to the Vitamin D oil used, colors added,%%%&nbsp;&nbsp; and more likely - due to lack of Magnesium or <a href="/posts/gut-friendly-vitamin-dgut-problems" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Gut-Friendly Vitamin D|gut problems">Gut-Friendly Vitamin D|gut problems</a>**
+ **Perhaps 1 in 300 people have allergies to the Vitamin D oil used, colors added,&nbsp;&nbsp; and more likely - due to lack of Magnesium or <a href="/posts/gut-friendly-vitamin-dgut-problems" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Gut-Friendly Vitamin D|gut problems">Gut-Friendly Vitamin D|gut problems</a>**

 ---